dot-event/dot-event-v2/README.md

 emitter.emit()
 ```

+The object argument exists purely to pass along information to the listener.
+It does not change the signature of the subscribe or emit.

 When you pass an object to both subscriber and emitter, they merge together.

 The subscription listener argument also contains an `event` property with extra information.